Envoy-VC/30-Days-of-Solidity/Day 8 - Loops/readme.md

     }
 }
 ```
-Here the value of num at end of execution of while loop is `64`
+Here the value of num at end of execution of do-while loop is `64`

 ---